cerner/terra-toolkit/docs/Wdio_Utility.md

 * `VisualRegressionService` - uses wdio-screenshot to capture screenshots and run visual regression testing.
     - See [here](https://github.com/zinserjan/wdio-visual-regression-service#configuration) for configuration information.

-In addition to the default webdriver.io services enabled in the config, a webpack dev server or static server service must be specified to actually run the site:
+In addition to the default webdriver.io services enabled in the config, a Express dev server must be specified to actually run the site:
-- Terra-toolkit provides the `WebpackDevService` to start a webpack-dev-server and returns a promise when the webpack compiler is completed.
+- Terra-toolkit provides the `ExpressDevService` to start an express server and returns a promise when the webpack compiler is completed.
-    - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/TerraService.md) for configuration information.
-- Webdriver.io provides the `wdio-static-server-service` to run a static file server.
-    - See [here](https://github.com/leadpages/wdio-static-server-service#configuration) for configuration information.
+    - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/ExpressDevServerService.md) for configuration information.

 Finally, the `baseUrl` of the site to be tested must be specified.
 Use the [ip](https://www.npmjs.com/package/ip) npm package to obtain the IP address for the SeleniumDocker instance.